 Best Overall: Wells Fargo Reflect® Card

-This card offers an introductory 0% APR for 18 months from account opening on purchases and qualifying balance transfers.
-After that, the card's variable APR climbs to 17.49% to 29.49%.
-The intro APR period can be extended three months if you make all your payments on time during the introductory period and the extended period.
+This card offers an introductory 0% APR for 21 months from account opening on purchases and qualifying balance transfers.
+After that, the card's variable APR climbs to 17.99% to 29.99%.
 A late payment may cost you your intro 0% APR, but unlike some cards, won't incur a penalty APR.

-Balance transfers made within 120 days of account opening qualify for the introductory APR and an intro balance transfer fee of 3%, with a transfer fee of 5% thereafter.
-The minimum fee cardholders are charged is $5 in either case.
+Balance transfers made within 120 days of account opening qualify for the introductory rate, with a transfer fee of 5%.
+The minimum fee cardholders are charged is $5.

 The Wells Fargo Reflect® Card offers other rewards as well.
 Use it to pay your monthly cellphone bill and receive up to $600 of cellphone protection against damage or theft (subject to a $25 deductible).
 An easy way to earn cash back while you shop, dine or enjoy an experience simply by using your Wells Fargo credit card.
 Through My Wells Fargo Deals, you can get access to personalized deals from a variety of merchants.